 - Kale and Apple Salad with Blue Cheese and Glazed Walnuts

-- Beet and Goat Cheese Salad with Pistachio Pesto
+- Golden Beet Salad with Goat Cheese Spread and Pesto

 - Kale Salad with Spiced Maple Cashews, Dates & Pomegranate Molasses Dressing